The Importance of TreesLearn to Select, Plant and Care for Trees

 Welcome to our Tree Page with information on selecting, planting, caring for and maintaining your trees.
-We also have information on upcoming or recorded events regarding trees.
+A top Altadena Heritage priority is to increase the urban forest and its cooling canopy in our town.

 Learn to Select, Plant and Care for Your Trees